cyrex562/zeromq/notes.md

 ### zmq_unbind

-* stop accepting connections on a socket
+* Stop accepting connections on a socket

 ### zmq_term